alainhaldi/dev-talesofcyber/docs/manage_content/new_topic.md

 Find here a list of all possible components and their json alias.
 Its importan, that the json keys always start with these aliases.
 You can use these components for the answers as well as for the stories.

-- !!
-Find here more informations about the components implementation [xx](xx)
+- Find here more informations about the base components implementation [Base Structures](../developement/base_structures.md)

 ### Title